AngleProtocol/angle-docs/other/amo.md

 - Avalanche: Trader Joe 50/50 agEUR/USDC pool, seeded with 100k USDC from the protocol surplus and a corresponding amount of agEUR at mint.

 More details on the pros and cons these AMOs can be found on [this governance post](https://gov.angle.money/t/aip-14-seed-univ3-ageur-usdc-pools-on-optimism-and-arbitrum-using-protocol-surplus-and-amos/396).

+## Implications of AMOs

+Algorithmic market operations on a lending market like in the example above have several effects among which an expansion of the agTokens supply and a lowering of the deposit and borrow APYs in the affected lending market.

+While this widens the potential user base for borrowers of agTokens, this also reduces the opportunities for agToken lenders and depositors.
+Note though that in the process, the Angle protocol makes a revenue on the lending yield.

+In this specific AMO, borrowed stablecoins are over-collateralized by the borrowers' deposits in the lending market, and as such agTokens remain fully backed.

+One issue here, and it's common to almost all AMOs is that, the risk of the agTokens in circulation also becomes the risk of the underlying protocols used (in the example Euler or Aave).
+If the lending market is Aave and Aave gets hacked, then the Angle protocol also makes a loss.

+On top of that, if too many agTokens end up being in circulation through this medium there may not be enough reserves in Angle Core module to maintain convertibility between stablecoins and collateral if everyone comes to burn the stablecoins.

+As such, AMOs are a powerful tool to expand agTokens use cases in DeFi as well as protocol revenue, but they do not come without any risk, and every new AMO type should be carefully calibered by Angle governance to eliminate systemic risk.